MetTap/MetTap/README.md

 The runtime support module of our platform contains three components: device configuration which supports deployment of sensors/actuators, rule transformation which translates MetTap rules to HA rules, and execution which performs the trigger activities of specific devices.

 Step1: Create an python project in Python IDE
-Step2: Create HA.py file and import codes
+Step2: Import HA.py codes
 Step3: Writing the mapping information of entity IDs and events/states, such as:entities.json, vocabularies.json
-Step4: Load MetTap rules
+Step4: Load MetTap rules from
 Step4: Establish a connection with Home Assistant system
 Step5: Run this project